Irrelon/ForerunnerDB/readme.md

 ### Standout Features Include:

 * Views - Virtual collections that are built from existing collections and limited by live queries.
-* Joins - Query with joins across multiple collections.
+* Joins - Query with joins across multiple collections and views.
+* Sub-Queries - ForerunnerDB supports sub-queries across collections and views.
 * Collection Groups - Add collections to a group and operate CRUD on them as a single entity.
 * Data Binding - (Browser Only) Bind data to your DOM and have it update your page in realtime as data changes.
 * Persistent Storage - (Browser & Node.js) Save your data and load it back at a later time, great for multi-page apps.